DigitalF1ow/Moneylion-TakeHome-Assignment/README.md

 Both of the Questions are in the countFunction.js and fibonacci.js respectively.\
 Used NodeJS to test the Javascript file.

-There is also an HTML folder in case you wanted the HTML interface for testing it.\
+There is also an HTML folder in case you wanted the HTML interface for testing it.
-Thank you.